cython/cython/docs/src/reference/compilation.rst

 ``infer_types`` (True / False)
     Infer types of untyped variables in function bodies.
-Default is None, indicating that on safe (semantically-unchanging) inferences are allowed.
+Default is None, indicating that only safe (semantically-unchanging) inferences are allowed.

 ``language_level`` (2/3)